SayeedAfridi/lld/README.md

 #### Usage
 > pip install -r requirements.txt

+if in ubuntu try using:
+> pip3 install -r requirements.txt

-Copy and edit `config.py.example` (username, password, and courses slugs)
+Copy and edit `config.py.example` (username, password, and courses slugs) And Rename it `config.py`

 ```Course's slug can be obtained using its url
 e.g: